Fixing MySQL Replication Lag: Common Causes and Solutions

 • Cause: Slow or unstable network connection between the source and replica, or insufficient network bandwidth to transfer binary log events quickly.

-• Diagnosis: High Seconds_Behind_Master with Slave_IO_Running as Yes but Relay_Log_Space not growing significantly, or frequent Last_IO_Error entries related to network issues.
+• Diagnosis: High lag seconds while the replica I/O thread is running, but Relay_Log_Space is not growing significantly, or frequent Last_IO_Error entries related to network issues.
 Use network diagnostic tools like ping, mtr, or traceroute to check latency and packet loss.

 • Solution: